 …and How They Can Be Prevented As you age, it’s only natural for your physical health to change as well – it’s simply a part of growing older.
 However, there are certain things that you can do to help you maintain or improve your physical health.
 You may also be able to prevent or slow down the onset of certain diseases and health conditions.
 It might even help if you received assistance from a home health care agency.

-As a provider of home care services in Brooklyn, New York, we would like to share some of the most common physical health issues that seniors experience and how they can be prevented:
+As a provider of home care services in New York City, New York, we would like to share some of the most common physical health issues that seniors experience and how they can be prevented:

 - Heart Disease

 Statistics show that approximately 11% of American adults have been diagnosed with heart disease and about half are at risk of developing it.
 Heart disease is definitely one of the top concern of most seniors.
 If you have any concerns about your heart health and if you notice any signs and symptoms of heart problems, discuss it with your physician right away.
 Remember, early detection is key in preventing heart-related issues.In general, heart disease can be prevented by:

 - Eating a Healthy Diet

 There are many kinds of cancer that can affect seniors, but lung, skin, breast, colorectal, prostate, kidney, bladder, leukemia, and lymphoma are the most predominant types.
 Early detection and prevention are two of the most essential considerations when it comes to cancer.
 Certain vaccines may help certain cancers from developing and regular medical screenings can help with early detection.
 Other preventive measures include not smoking, eating a healthy diet, protecting your skin from the sun, managing your weight, exercising regularly, and limiting your alcohol consumption.

 If you have been diagnosed with cancer, it is important for you to understand the different treatment options available to you.
 In addition, you should learn about support services such as home health care, hospice care, and other supports that can help with your physical, emotional, mental, financial, and spiritual well-being.